jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-4a.md

-+++
-title=  "The Origin and Use of Money" heading=  "Chapter 4a of Book 1 of the Wealth of Nations Simplified" date=  2020-01-26 image=  "/covers/wn.jpg" description=  "Money was invented to facilitate trade" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-3" linkbtext=  "Chapter 3" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-4b" linkftext=  "Chapter 4b" icon=  "/icons/smith.png"
-+++
+---
+title: "The Origin and Use of Money"
+heading: "Chapter 4a of Book 1 "
+date: 2020-01-26
+image: "/covers/wn.jpg"
+description: "Money was invented to facilitate trade"
+icon: "/icons/smith.png"
+---

 ## Money was invented to facilitate trade